 On this programme you will undertake the majority of your training in a mainstream primary, infant and/or junior school, spending a term in each of the 3 primary age groups: Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.

 For the majority of the training year you will be based at your ‘host school’, however you will spend 1 term on a complementary placement, in a contrasting school setting.
-You will also have the opportunity to undertake a 1-week placement in a special school and spend time in a number of the other partner schools to widen your experience of school life.
+You will also have the opportunity to undertake a short experiential placement in a special school and spend time in a number of the other partner schools to widen your experience of school life.

 You will be supported by an in-school ‘professional mentor’, a ‘personal tutor’ at the University and a ‘moderation tutor’ also from the University.
 Gateway also provides access to a ‘lead mentor’ who will support your professional development, facilitate opportunities for you to network with other trainees and ensure the support received throughout the training year is of the highest quality.